 A Brazilian jiu-jitsu prodigy who crossed into MMA and became equally known for his online provocations and rivalry with Logan Paul.

-Dillon Danis first made his name on the mats, not in a cage.
-A Brazilian jiu-jitsu black belt under Marcelo Garcia, he won major grappling tournaments as a young man, which led to a fateful association: he became a training partner and friend of UFC superstar Conor McGregor.
+Dillon Danis won major Brazilian jiu-jitsu tournaments as a young black belt under Marcelo Garcia, then became a training partner and friend of UFC superstar Conor McGregor.
 This connection catapulted him into the combat sports spotlight.
-His transition to mixed martial arts was slow and punctuated by injuries, but his fights drew attention for his confident, often brash pre-fight talk.
-In recent years, his public persona has expanded far beyond fighting.
-He is a central figure in the streaming collective AMP and ignited a massive social media phenomenon with the 'Fanum tax,' a joking term for taking a friend's food.
-His 2023 boxing match against YouTube star Logan Paul, though a loss, was a major crossover event, cementing his status as a digital-age combat sports personality.
+His transition to mixed martial arts was slow, punctuated by injuries, but his fights drew attention for confident, often brash pre-fight talk.
+His public persona expanded beyond fighting: he is a central figure in the streaming collective AMP and ignited the 'Fanum tax' social media phenomenon—a joking term for taking a friend's food.
+In 2023, he boxed YouTube star Logan Paul in a major crossover event, losing but solidifying his role as a digital-age combat sports personality.

 1981–1996